Ad hoc committee critiques University action in report responding to Laura Kipnis, Alice Dreger cases

 Other faculty members critiqued the methodology of the report, which was based entirely on public information and did not involve reaching out to individuals involved in the incidents.

-Reed said though the report offered valid insight into general issues of academic freedom, he believes the committee did not adequately research the specific incidents to make a balanced assessment or recommendations as they only looked in publicly available information, Reed said.
+Reed said though the report offered valid insight into general issues of academic freedom, he believes the committee did not adequately research the specific incidents to make a balanced assessment or recommendations as they only looked in publicly available information.

 “The parts that were commenting on specific cases should have been left out of the report,” Reed said.
 “Instead they should have focused on the more general issues around academic freedom.”